HPCNow/hpcnow-labs/admin-training/00-overview-demo.md

 In order exit from a console session, use ```~.```.
 When connected to an IMPI console, each SSH session captures one ```~``` char.
 In order to escape from the console session with one ssh server in between, type ```~~.```

 ## Compute Node Image Gathering
-In order to generate the first image, a previously deployed system is required. sNow! supports different types of image based provisioning.
-Consider to explore the [image type](https://hpcnow.github.io/snow-documentation/mydoc_image_overview.html) section to learn more about that.
+In order to generate the first image, a previously deployed system is required. sNow! supports different types of image-based provisioning.
+Consider exploring the [image type](https://hpcnow.github.io/snow-documentation/mydoc_image_overview.html) section to learn more about that.

 The following example instructs sNow! to gather a stateless image:
 ```
 snow clone node n001 centos-7.4-minimal stateless
 ```
 ## Compute Node Image Provisioning
-Finally, for provisioning the cluster using diskless image you only need to execute the following command:
+Finally, for provisioning the cluster using a diskless image you only need to execute the following command:
 ```
 snow boot <cluster_name> <image_name>
 ```